 My dear friends in Christ,

-I thank you for your gracious commitment in support of the Diocesan Services Fund.
-With gratitude to God for your faithful discipleship and praying God’s abundant blessings upon you, I am
+DSF continues to be the large service umbrella within the Archdiocese that binds us together in serving others and sharing what we have.
+I thank you for your gracious commitment to DSF.
+With gratitude to God for your faithful discipleship and praying for God’s abundant blessing upon you, I am

 Your faithful Shepherd,